BlueAndi/DroidControlShip/doc/SensorFusion/SRS/srs_eng.md

 ### 1.1 Purpose

-The purpose of this document is to specify the software requirements for the project _Sensorfusion of Localization data for Pololu Zumo32U4_ with the ZumoComSystem (ESP32).
+The purpose of this document is to specify the software requirements for the project Sensor fusion of Localization data for Pololu Zumo32U4 with the ZumoComSystem (ESP32).
 It serves as a guide for design, implementation, verification and later maintenance of the software.
 The intended audience includes:

 - The supervisor(s) of the bachelor thesis